-Mini-blinds may be a nice window treatment, but they sure can be a pain to maintain since each slat has to be washed one by one.
+Mini-blinds may be a nice, affordable window treatment, but they sure can be a pain to maintain since each slat has to be attended to one by one.

-There’s no way around that but here are a few quick tips to help make the job easier…
+There’s no way around that but here are a few quick ideas to help make the job easier…

 Before getting started:

 - First remove loose surface dirt and dust by either vacuuming the slats, or swiping them with a foam paint brush, sweeping with a paint brush or feather duster.
 More ideas: try a pastry brush, shaving brush or a makeup brush.

 - With the slats turned down and at their full length, clean with desired method from the top down then reverse the slats and wipe again.

 Wipe each piece (from side to side) with a soapy wet sponge (excess liquid squeezed out), or try one of these methods to make the job a little easier:

 - Wrap a piece of cotton or flannel around a wooden ruler.
 Spray with cleaner then run the ruler back and forth across each slat.

 - Put a cotton sock over one hand, apply some cleaner then swipe across as noted above.
 Dry with another sock.

 - Wearing a soft cotton or knit glove will also work (mentioned previously on this page).